eigerco/polka-storage-book/src/storage-provider-cli/storage.md

 # The `storage` command

 The `storage` command launches a server that can convert files into CAR files.
-It has two parameters that you can customize:
+It has two customizable parameters:

 | Parameter              | Description                                             | Default value    |
 | ---------------------- | ------------------------------------------------------- | ---------------- |